Connecting hospitalised children to their school and family

 Frank Vetere, Lars Kulik, Tsharni Zazrn, Julie Green, Peter Rossi.

 The Royal Children's Hospital in Melbourne admits approximately 11,000 school-aged children annually.
 Many of these children experience a significant disruption to their school experience and family life.
 The Hospital currently delivers a comprehensive education program for children in hospital.
 However, school based educational support from the hospital is limited to infrequent and ad hoc use of technology to connect children to their schools.
-Additionally, connection between family at home and the hospitalized child is restricted to the telephone, usually a personal mobile phone.
+Additionally, connection between family at home and the hospitalised child is restricted to the telephone, usually a personal mobile phone.
 In addition to the trauma of illness, many children suffer dislocation from family and schoolmates.

 The sense of distance and isolation is particularly acute for children with a chronic illness.
 At school there is a serious risk that out of sight, out of mind contributes to disconnection with school and school activities.
 At home, children are absent from the important routines of everyday life and celebratory events.
 Additionally, there is a loss of contact experienced by the family and the schoolmates.
 Thus there is a need to both improve the child's sense of connection with home and school, and to improve the family's and the school community's sense of connection to the child in hospital.